-Navigating Dialogue Builder
+Navigating the Dialogue Builder

 To move around a dialogue, simply click in the empty area and drag around.

 To zoom in/out, you can use CTRL / CMD + scroll or the zoom buttons in the top right corner .

 There are two different drawers: Dialogue Settings and Message Block Details.